Amazon Braket

 Hybrid Jobsā

 Hybrid jobs allow for the integration of classical and quantum computing tasks.
-The execution of these tasks on the Strangeworks Platform is similar to Braket Hybrid Jobs with a few minor differences.
+The execution of these tasks on the Strangeworks Platform is similar to Braket Hybrid Jobs.

 from braket.tracking import Tracker